loftuxab/alfresco-ubuntu-install/README.md

-alfresco-ubuntu-install
+Alfresco Ubuntu install
 =======================

-Alfresco script based install for Ubuntu
+Alfresco script based install for Ubuntu servers.

+TODO: The actual script will be added soon!